Security: Protecting Yourself Against Viruses and Malware

 The best defence against cyber attacks starts with you – the students, staff and faculty of OCAD U.

-Malware is software - usually delivered in the form of an attachment like a Microsoft word file - which attempts to gather sensitive information, damage your computer or display unwanted advertisements.
-Recently a particular kind of malware known as ransomware has become popular.
-This software can lock you out from ALL of the files on your computer and demand that you pay hundreds of dollars to get them back.
-Malware comes in many forms, and can target Windows, macOS and mobile devices.
+Malware is software - usually delivered in the form of an attachment like a Microsoft word, PDF file or a link to a malicious site - which may attempt to gather sensitive information, damage your computer or display unwanted advertisements.
+Credential theft via phishing and a particular kind of malware known as ransomware are the most common threats we face.
+Ransomware can lock you out from ALL of the files on your computer and demand that you pay hundreds or thousands of dollars to get them back.
+Malware comes in many forms, and can target Windows, macOS, mobile devices and IoT (Internet of Things) eg. smart TVs, smart speakers or any device that connects to the internet.

 Enable Two-Factor Authentication

-For any service that supports it, you should enable two-factor authentication (sometimes shortened to 2FA).
-Two-Factor Authentication requires services to send texts or notifications to a mobile device when you sign into services with a new browser.
+For any service that supports it, you should enable two-factor authentication (sometimes shortened to 2FA or MFA - Multi Factor Authentication).
+Two-Factor Authentication requires services to send push notifications to a mobile device when you sign into services with a new browser.

 "two-factor authentication is a simple feature that asks for more than just your password.
 It requires both "something you know" (like a password) and "something you have" (like your phone)." - Lifehacker